 1. Identify the roles you play in life.

-You have the power to choose the most important roles you play in all aspects of your life.
-These are where your priorities lie.
 This means that, just like you schedule your working hours, meetings, events, and other things, you need to schedule the things in your life that are more important in the long run to you than the things that are already on your calendar—and defend them!

 For example, if you have a goal to get more fit, and that requires going to the gym, set aside that time in your calendar and don't let anything get in its way.
 If you time block everything going on in your personal life before you time block work, you will notice how much your work-life balance improves.